What Are Deductibles?

-Deductibles are a major part of any health plan.
+The Short Answer: Deductibles are a major part of any health plan.
 The short answer: a deductible is the amount of your own money you have to pay the doctor in one year before you insurance company pays (instead of you).
 For 2020, the minimum deductible that qualifies for a Health Savings Account (HSA) is $1,400 for an individual and $2,800 for a family.
 That is a common threashold for most employers.
 Now, there are a lot of caveats, but that is the short version.

 A lot of the deductible depends on the plan.
-An example may work best.
+An example explains it the best.

-If your plan has a $1000 deductible, that means, you personally have to pay $1000 total on medical services (going to the doctor, drugs, scans, etc.) before your insurance will start to pay.
+If your plan has a $2,400 deductible, that means, you personally have to pay $2,400 total each year on medical services (going to the doctor, drugs, scans, etc.) before your insurance will start to pay.
 That means if you see the doctor 10 times and pay $100 each time ($1,000), and have blood tests and a scan for another $1,400, you won’t pay anything aftert that for that year.
-This is because you spent $1000 (10 x $100) of your own money.
+This is because you spent $2,400 of your own money.

 Now for the caveats.